sous-chefs/redisio/README.md

 })
 ```

-Install redis 2.4.11 (lower than the default version of 2.4.16) and turn safe install off, for the event where redis is already installed.
+Install redis 2.4.11 (lower than the default version) and turn safe install off, for the event where redis is already installed.
 This will use the default settings.
 Keep in mind the redis version will
 not actually be updated until you restart the service (either through the LWRP or manually).

 ```ruby